 (Dec 2017) YouTube TV was announced about November 2017, as a service that would provide a group of live TV channels, including broadcast channels, sports, and movies, via streaming over the Internet.
 I tried it out and was disappointed.

 All TV channels were at most 480p.
 That is, not HD: fuzzy.
 Not what I expected.
 It turns out that Apple has not published the interfaces that would enable showing HD content to external monitors.
 They keep these for themselves.
-(This probably explains why Sling TV was unsatisfactory.)
+(This probably explains why Sling TV was unsatisfactory on my Mini.)

 Don't bother with pirate web sites that promise to stream sports events and movies, ignoring US copyrght restrictions.
 Some of them demand that you disable ad blockers, and then blast your browser with pop-up windows that are hard to get rid of, advertising gambling and fantasy football sites.
 Other pirate sites will tell you your Flash plugin needs to be updated, and if you click on their buttons, install malware.
 Sites vanish when enforcement actions take them down; often they reappear with slightly different names.